Purpose of Pool Vehicles

 - Departments and student organizations that use pool vehicles shall identify the driver, the vehicle’s intended destination and the purpose for the trip.

-- The driver of the vehicle must pick up the key to the vehicle at the Communications Center on the first floor of the Physical Plant building.
+- The driver of the vehicle must pick up the key to the vehicle at the Communications Center on the first floor of the Service Building.

 - The driver must complete the log book by filling in his/her name, vehicle number, time out and signature.
 The driver must conduct a preventative maintenance and safety check of the vehicle prior to departure.
 Preventative Maintenance forms will be kept in the vehicle.